evertdespiegeleer/github-image-upload/README.md

 ### Command line interactive

-Outside or project folders, the tool can also be used interactively:
+Outside of project folders, the tool can also be used interactively:

 ```
 github-image-upload -i